 'I'll lose my family.'
 A husband's dread during an abortion ordeal in Oklahoma

-She's 25 and lives in central Oklahoma with her husband, Dustin, and their three kids — two seven-year-olds and an eight-year-old.
+She's 25 and lives in central Oklahoma with her husband, Dustin, and their three kids — two 7-year-olds and an 8-year-old.
 They are a blended family with two kids from Jaci's previous marriage and one from Dustin's.

 "And I have two dogs — I gotta throw that in there, too," she laughs.
 She's a stay-at-home mom, and Dustin is an oil field technician.
 They also have a fishing guide business — she says she and her family go fishing every day.

-Jaci and Dustin were using birth control but took a "if it happens, it happens" attitude towards pregnancy, she says.
+Jaci and Dustin were using birth control but took an "if it happens, it happens" attitude towards pregnancy, she says.

 "We got excited — picked out baby names, bought baby stuff," she says.